SoftwareAG/c8y-docs/content/edge/connecting-devices-to-edge-bundle/connecting-opcua-device.md

 #### Registering the device

-Next, you must register a device in the Device Management application with the name opcua-gateway.
+Next, you must register a device in the Device management application with the name opcua-gateway.

 <img src="/images/edge/edge-device-registration-example.png" name="Register device"/>

-Follow the description in [Device Management > Connecting devices](/users-guide/device-management#connecting-devices) in the *User guide* to register a device.
+Follow the description in [Device management > Connecting devices](/users-guide/device-management#connecting-devices) in the *User guide* to register a device.

-In the Device Management application, click **All devices** in the navigator and find the OPC UA device in the device list.
+In the Device management application, click **All devices** in the navigator and find the OPC UA device in the device list.

 For further information about managing and configuring OPC UA devices, see [OPC UA](/protocol-integration/opcua/) in the *Protocol integration guide*.